Esra-Ashbli/FLEUR/README.md

 5. Other apps: apps are mainly focusing on flower as a gift.

 ### Define & ideate
+After discovering and searching steps we can imagine the user journey from beginning to end.
+Which starts from need of the product and ends at getting it.
+This path is mapped by user’s action, tasks wich he carry out to get the product wich leads to pain points.

+▪ So this journey stats with user goale.
+▪ Actions: search, explore, choosing a product, place order, payment, receiving the order.

+After knowing the user journey, we want to make it easier and we want to get the user expectations about our new app.
+So there is some improvement points we will ably it on our application.

+▪ Create a mobile app where user can get everything at one platform.
+▪ Making sure variety is there with customization option.
+▪ Making ui more easy & simple.
+▪ Offers can be included .
+▪ Flexible delivery option can be provided.

+We have analysed other online flower shopping app.
+Studied customers reviews and expectation.
+Checked what other apps have and what they don’t. and got some good points in them.
+So we are going to use them in our app and adding some extra features and options.

+These features are:
+1. Rating
+2. Review
+3. Customaization availability
+4. Product availability
+5. Product quality
+6. Flexible delivery
+7. Payment method online/offline
 ### Design
 ### Testing (usability testing)